excaliburjs/excaliburjs.github.io/docs/10-input.md

 });
 ```

-## Responding to axis input
+### Responding to axis input

 [[Axes|Gamepad axes]] typically have values between -1 and 1, but even idle
-sticks can still propogate very small values depending on the quality and age
+sticks can still propagate very small values depending on the quality and age
 of a controller.
 For this reason, you can set [[Gamepads.MinAxisMoveThreshold]]
 to set the (absolute) threshold after which Excalibur will start publishing `axis` events.
 By default it is set to a value that normally will not throw events if a stick is idle.